 - Stage 2 Research Project – completed in Year 11 or Year 12 (10 credits).

-Of the remaining 150 credits you’ll need to make up your 200 credits, at least 60 must be 20-credit Stage 2 subjects (the equivalent of three full-year subjects).
+Of the remaining 150 credits you will need to make up your 200 credits, at least 60 credits must be at Stage 2 level.

 The SACE offers more than 60 subjects to suit your interests and your study, training, and career goals.